 Negative ATP scenarios often arise from poor inventory management practices, forecasting inaccuracies, or supply chain disruptions, necessitating urgent optimization efforts.

 Regardless of which type of ATP you have to deal with, you need proper strategies.
-Strategies in supply chains that help to manage the stability of the supply chain functions.
+ATP produce strategies in supply chains that help to manage the stability of the supply chain functions.

 How is ATP Useful?